andycroll/andycroll.com/_posts/2022/2022-01-17-enqueue-jobs-quickly-with-sidekiq-bulk.md

 end
 ```

-...or better, if you have more than a few hundred jobs to enqueue:
+...or better, using `find_in_batches`, if you have more than a few hundred jobs to enqueue:

 ```ruby
 Customer.find_in_batches do |customer|